 The Family and Medical Leave Act is designed to help employees balance their work and family responsibilities by allowing them to take reasonable, job-protected, unpaid leave for certain qualifying reasons.

 The FMLA rules also try to accommodate the legitimate interests of employers, but there are a number of actions covered employers must take when employees request leave, such as providing appropriate notices to employees.

 This law can be complicated and far-reaching, requiring an understanding of state and federal requirements.
 Through a variety of available resources and compliance solutions, J. J. Keller can help you:

-- Understand FMLA laws in relation to other federal rules
+- Understand the FMLA in relatioin to other federal laws

 - Determine employee FMLA eligibility